Pahinithi/Object-Detection-App-with-Computer-Vision/README.md

 Contributions are welcome!
 If you have suggestions for improvements, feel free to fork the repository, create a new branch, and submit a pull request.

-1. Fork the repository.
-2. Create a new branch for your feature or fix (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add AmazingFeature'`).
-4. Push the branch to your fork (`git push origin feature/AmazingFeature`).
-5. Open a pull request with a description of your changes.

 ## License